thaeli/docs-test/volunteer-policy.md

 **Welcome**

-Weâ€™re thrilled to welcome you to the MAGFest family.
+We're thrilled to welcome you to the MAGFest family.
 The MAGFam is a spunky tribe of vast and mighty adventurers.
 MAGFest events are behemoth hydras that only the bravest would ever try to tame.
 Our volunteers are legendary: together, we journey to the breach, forge legendary bonds, and return to our homes with epic tales.

-	The best parts of MAGFest come from our volunteersâ€™ brilliant minds.
+The best parts of MAGFest come from our volunteers' brilliant minds.
 Each and every one of our events is built by people like you.
 Together we pitch crazy ideas and then rally together to build our dreams into reality.

-We canâ€™t wait to get started.
+We can't wait to get started.

 **Mission:**